fong-lab/fong-lab.github.io/_members/Sophie-Medico.md

   linkedin: sophie-medico
 ---

-Adam Kotar is a research technician in the Department of Biomedical Engineering at Georgia Tech.
-He received his BS in Civil Engineering from the University of South Alabama where he learned the basics of engineering as well as technical writing, teamwork, and data management.
-He also recieved his MS in Biomedical Engineering from the University of Alabama at Birmingham where he studied triple negative breast cancer mechanotransduction.
+Sophie is a research technician in the department of biological sciences at Georgia Tech.
+She received her BS in Neuroscience from Baylor University where she learned the basics of neuroanatomy, animal research, and behavioral neuroscience.
+After graduating, Sophie joined the Najafi Lab at Georgia Tech as a research technician, studying predictive processing in mice.

-Last updated: 2024
+Last updated: 2025